codemagic-ci-cd/codemagic-docs/content/yaml/yaml-run-conditionally.md

 The current environment is accessible under the `env` variable.

-Example, build will not run if the current branch is not master:
+For example, the build will not run if the current branch is not master:

 ```yaml
 workflows: